dsancheznet/applescript-snippets/README.md

 This script syncs a local folder to a remote folder whenever a change is detected.

-The user has to configure the following properties before installing the script:
+The user has to configure the following properties before installing the script (this one is optional):

 - property myUser : do shell script "whoami"